 HUM 101.
-Introduction to Humanities I (3-0-3) Prerequisite: As required by program.
+Introduction to Humanities I (3-0-3)

 This is the first course in a two-semester sequence which offers the student an introduction to the humanities using selections from art, music, literature, history, and philosophy which relates to a unifying theme.
 Code A